OnePageCRM/OnePageCRM.github.io/_posts/2018-11-08-show-emails.md

      <br /><br />
 </div>

-As iOS developer here at OnePageCRM I will explain the steps we took to add this functionality to the OnePageCRM iOS app.
+As an iOS developer here at OnePageCRM I will explain the steps we took to add this functionality to the iOS application.

 The first thing that we needed to change, to be able to add this functionality, was a new API endpoint: <b>/api/v3/contacts/{contact_id}/email_messages.json</b>